-Ireland is known for its rainy weather but these storms were unusual in their strength and destruction
+Ireland is known for its rainy weather, but storms like Hurricane Charley were unusual in their strength and destruction

 Today, August 25, marks the anniversary of Hurricane Charley, which had devastating effects.
 Winds of 65.2mph and rainfall peaking at 280mm in Kippure, County Wicklow, resulted in the breaking of daily rainfall records and dangerous flooding, inundating over 450 buildings.